andrea-prearo/SwiftExamples/README.md

 * [ParallaxAndScale](https://github.com/andrea-prearo/SwiftExamples/blob/master/ParallaxAndScale) - A sample project to experiment with Programmatic Views and Parallax and Scaling effects.
 * [RegionMonitor](https://github.com/andrea-prearo/SwiftExamples/blob/master/RegionMonitor) - A sample app to experiment with Region Monitoring, Local Notifications and MapKit.
 * [SmoothScrolling](https://github.com/andrea-prearo/SwiftExamples/blob/master/SmoothScrolling) - A sample app to experiment with [MVVM](https://www.objc.io/issues/13-architecture/mvvm/) and scrolling optimizations.
+* [SQLiteConnectionPool](https://github.com/andrea-prearo/SwiftExamples/blob/master/SQLiteConnectionPool) - An example of how to implement a [DB Connection Pool](https://en.wikipedia.org/wiki/Connection_pool) for SQLite.
 * [TaskList](https://github.com/andrea-prearo/SwiftExamples/blob/master/TaskList) - A short example on how to handle sections in a UICollectionView.
 * [TypeWrapping](https://github.com/andrea-prearo/SwiftExamples/tree/master/GenericProtocols/TypeWrapping) - Finding a way around some of the limitations of generic protocols in Swift.